valekask/docs/ARCHITECTURE.md

 ### 3) Modular design
 Slice the application into feature modules representing different business functionalities.
 Deconstruct system into smaller pieces for better maintainability.
-Use Lazy-loading principe to speed up application loading.
+Use lazy-loading technique to speed up application loading.
+- Use feature-modules to encapsulate every components, directives or pipes related to business area.
+- Use shared-modules to encapsulate common utility components, directives or pipes.
+- Use core-modules to keep application-wide singleton services.

 ### 4) Data flow
 A larger Angular application is probably going to feature various states in which it can find itself.